Full Tilt poker: thanks for the memories

 Then it all went badly wrong.

-With Black Friday, where the United States governments seized online gaming sites like Full Tilt and PokerStars, the Full Tilt business model unravelled.
+With Black Friday, where the United States government seized online gaming sites like Full Tilt and PokerStars, the Full Tilt business model unravelled.
 It emerged the company had acted like a Ponzi scheme, with the funds for players accounts missing.
 When the site was forced shut by the Feds, there was no cash to pay back the players.
 Meanwhile, PokerStars had played with a straight bat and was able to keep player funds to one side.

 PokerStars to the rescue